artahadhahd/artahadhahd.github.io/blogposts/what_is_haskell.md

 Since Haskell evaluates functions lazily, no fibonacci number will be calculated until you tell it to print them.

 So anyways, as you can see Haskell is an exciting language for a mathematician.
-And highly rewarding if you know what you're doing, since it's surprisingly fast if you write correct and sometimes can challenge much faster languages such as C++.
+And highly rewarding if you know what you're doing, since it's surprisingly fast if you write good code and sometimes can challenge much faster languages such as C++.

 But because it was developed by mathematicians, there are some weird stuff about it.
-Like what the fuck is a zygohistomorphism? (sorry for the vulgar language)
+Like, what the f*ck is a zygohistomorphisc prepromorphism?

+How to even pronounce this?

 So let's open Haskell docs to see what it is.